ttxrik/Quadratic-Nth-Term-Calculator/README.md

 # Quadratic Nth Term Calculator

 ## Version 1.0.1
 ##### Edit: Wow, I didn't expect so many schools to actually download this onto their computer networks!
-Due to how much this has grown, after my GCSESs i'll work on a pretty graphical user interface!
+Due to how much this has grown, after my GCSEs, i'll work on a pretty graphical user interface!

  This is a program I made to show ada sixth-form during my interview, to hopefully get accepted.
 The program will calculate the formula for any quadratic sequence using the algebra method.
 In addition, this is a grade 9 GCSE topic.
 (This is my first proper program in Java!)